-Graduate admission requirements originate at two levels: the University and the CISC Department.
+Graduate admission requirements originate at two levels: the University and the CIS Department.
 The University-level requirements may be found in the Graduate Admissions chapter of this catalog.

-Applicants must also satisfy the following general departmental requirements for admission to the CISC graduate program:
+Applicants must also satisfy the following general departmental requirements for admission to the CIS graduate program:

 - 1. The equivalent of a bachelor's degree at the University of Delaware.
-A minimum grade average of 3.0 in the major field of study and an overall cumulative index of 2.5 is required.
+A minimum grade average of 30 in the major field of study and an overall cumulative index of 25 is required.

 - 2. Scholarly competence in mathematics and computer programming.
 Applicants are expected to know the material covered by at least one undergraduate course in each of the following topics:

 - structured high-level language programming,

-- assembly language programming,
+- · assembly language programming,

-- data structures,
+- · data structures,

-- computer architecture,
+- computer architecture

-- · operating systems,
+- · operating systems.

-- analysis of algorithms